-Before we were ready to sail away, I realised that Croatia yacht holidays experience is quite close to a 5-star hotel (but far better), since everything you need, is already aboard.
+Before we were ready to sail away, I got a feeling that Croatia yacht holidays experience is quite close to a 5-star hotel (but far better), and everything you need, is already aboard.
 A sailboat also assures full privacy and the luxury of constant movement and discovering new places every day.
 The only thing different is that you prepare your own meals, which in Corona time is perhaps even better, then eating outside in crowded restaurants...but we tried that too.

 Since the Croatian islands are famous of seafood delicious cuisine it would be a sin not to try it.
-As our skipper Mario explained that due to the Coronavirus there are almost 50% less tourists coming to Croatia in 2020 then the last summer.
-So it shouldn't be a problem to find a free seat.
+As our skipper Mario explained that due to the Coronavirus there are almost 50% less tourists coming to Croatia in 2020 then the last summer and it shouldn't be a problem to find a free seat.

-Since I already had some sailing experiences from daily sailing trips I was not a complete newbie.
-Even though we were both quite familiar with the sailing procedures, Mario (skipper) had a quick briefing about the safety aboard, which was none the less quite comforting.
+Since I already had some sailing experiences from daily sailing trips on my father's motor boat, I was not a complete newbie.
+Even though we were both quite familiar with the sailing procedures, Mario (skipper) had a quick briefing about the safety aboard, which was none the less, really comforting.
 And suddenly I felt a strange kind of excitement, since our adventure was about to start.

 Regarding to COVID-19 situations, we only visited the places on secluded islands.
 The perfect blend of the green and the blue with fragrant scents of Mediterranean landscapes and the hospitality of indigents, was beyond my expectations.

 And the most surprising thing was, that wherever we decided to go, everything was vacant.
-The maritime traffic was very low, we got a free berth in almost ever marina, we anchored in completely isolated coves with no one around, surrounded with the crystal clear blue Adriatic.
+The maritime traffic was very low, we got a free berth in almost every marina, we anchored in completely isolated coves with no one around, surrounded with the crystal-clear Adriatic.
 We were simply enjoying life and relaxing in a gentle swing of our yacht.